tukuri/RoboTrike_in_x86Assembly/README.md

-# Robotrike Project in x86 Assembly by Sung Hoon Choi
+# Robotrike in x86 Assembly (EE/CS 51 at Caltech) by Sung Hoon Choi

 ## Functional Specification for the Motors module